Phantom of the Paradise: Plot

-Singer-songwriter Winslow Leach is heard by acclaimed record producer Swan as Winslow plays an original composition following a set run through by the 1950s-style nostalgia band the Juicy Fruits, which Swan produces.
-Swan believes Winslow's music perfect to open The Paradise — Swan's highly anticipated new concert hall — and has his right-hand man Arnold Philbin steal it, under the guise of producing Winslow.
+Following a run-through by the 1950s-style nostalgia band the Juicy Fruits, star record producer Swan overhears singer-songwriter Winslow Leach perform an original composition: a song from the cantata based on the legend of Faust.
+Swan believes Winslow's music is ideal for the opening of The Paradise—Swan's highly anticipated new concert hall—and has his right-hand man Arnold Philbin steal it.

-One month later, Winslow goes to Swan's Death Records to follow up about his music but is thrown out.
-He sneaks into Swan's private mansion and observes several women rehearsing his music for an audition.
-One is Phoenix, an aspiring singer whom Winslow deems perfect for his music.
-Winslow realizes Swan's plan to open the Paradise with his music after he is thrown out again.
-In response, he disguises himself as a woman to sneak in and try to speak to Swan.
-Swan has Winslow beaten and framed for drug dealing.
-Winslow is given a life sentence in Sing Sing prison and his teeth are extracted and replaced with metal ones as part of an experimental prisoner program to decrease infection amongst inmates, funded by the Swan Foundation.
+One month later, Winslow goes to Swan's Death Records headquarters to follow up about his music but is thrown out.
+He sneaks into Swan's private mansion, where auditions for female singers are being held.
+There, he meets Phoenix, an aspiring singer Winslow deems perfect for his music.
+After repeated attempts to contact Swan, Winslow is beaten and framed for drug dealing and given a life sentence in Sing Sing prison.
+His teeth are extracted and replaced with metal ones.

-Six months later, Winslow hears that the Juicy Fruits have made an anticipated hit record of his music with Swan's backing.
-After a breakdown, he escapes prison in a delivery box and breaks into the Death Records building.
-A guard startles Winslow as he is destroying the records and presses, causing him to slip and fall face first into a record press, which crushes and burns the right half of his face, also destroying his vocal cords.
-He barely manages to escape the studio, falling into the East River as the police arrive.
+Six months later, at Sing Sing, Winslow breaks down upon hearing of the Juicy Fruits' success and news that the band will open The Paradise performing Faust.
+He escapes prison in a delivery box and enters the Death Records building.
+A guard startles Winslow as he destroys the records and presses, causing him to slip and fall face-first into a record press, which burns the right half of his face and destroys his vocal cords.
+He escapes the studio and falls into the East River.

-A disoriented, and now deformed, Winslow sneaks into The Paradise's costume department and dons a long, black cape and a silver, owl-like mask, becoming the Phantom of the Paradise.
-He terrorizes Swan and his musicians and nearly kills the Beach Bums (formerly the Juicy Fruits, who have traded doo-wop for surf music) with a bomb while they are playing a heavily reworked version of Winslow's own Faust song.
-The Phantom confronts Swan, who recognizes him as Winslow and offers the composer a chance to have his music produced his way.
-In a specially built recording studio, Swan provides the Phantom with an electronic voice-box, enabling him to speak and sing.
-Swan asks Winslow to rewrite his cantata with Phoenix in mind for the lead.
-Although Winslow agrees and signs a contract in blood, Swan breaks the deal by telling Philbin that he resents Phoenix's perfection for the role.
-The Phantom completes Faust, but Swan replaces Phoenix with a pill-popping male glam rock prima donna named Beef in the lead of Winslow's Faust and relegates Phoenix to backup.
+A disfigured Winslow sneaks into The Paradise's costume department and dons a black cape and silver, owl-like mask, transforming into the Phantom of the Paradise.
+He terrorizes Swan and his musicians, nearly killing the Beach Bums (formerly the Juicy Fruits, who have traded doo-wop for surf music) with a bomb while they play a reworked version of Winslow's Faust.
+The Phantom confronts Swan, who recognizes him as Winslow and offers him a chance to have his music produced his way.
+Swan provides Winslow with an electronic voice box, enabling him to speak and sing.
+Swan asks Winslow to rewrite his Faust cantata with Phoenix in mind for the lead.
+Although Winslow agrees and signs a blood contract, Swan breaks the deal.